merimdzaferagic/virtualized_srsRAN/README.md

 This finalizes the setup, and now you can connect to the container running the `UE` and ping google or install and run any service you want.
 If tracing is enabled in your `eNB` terminal, you will see that the traffic goes through the emulated network.

+### Shutting down the configuration

+To shut down the configuration you can `CTRL+C` in the terminal in which you ran `docker-compose up` and then run:

+    $ docker-compose down